mattermost/docs/source/administration/upgrade.rst

 To upgrade from the Team Edition to the Enterprise Edition, follow the normal upgrade instructions above, but make sure that you download the Enterprise Edition in Step 3.

-After the Enterprise Edition is running, open the *System Console* and go to **OTHER > Edition and License > License Key** and upload your license key file.
+After the Enterprise Edition is running, open the *System Console* and go to **OTHER > Edition and License > License Key** in prior versions or **System Console > About > Editions and License** in versions after 5.12 and upload your license key file.